AriFordsham/GHCWiki/prelude710/ftp.md

 This somehow has never been a problem for Python.
 They don't even have the types to help guide them!

-# A language pragma could be used select alternative Preludes.
+# A language pragma could be used select alternative `Prelude` options.

 This fails on many grounds.